 Take urgent action to combat climate change and its impacts.

-We have identified starting points for the individual action areas and topics, so as to develop goals and measures, and achieve progress.
+We have identified points of reference for the individual action areas and topics so as to develop goals and measures, and achieve progress.

 SUSTAINABILITY STRATEGY AND MANAGEMENT

 Adopt systematic approach to data capture for sustainability reporting

 CORPORATE DIGITAL RESPONSIBILITY

 Raise our Corporate Digital Responsibility profile

 Enhance and extend our information security management system

 Enhance the security measures in our internal IT service